 The Avant-Garde Reference Files of Barbara Moore

 This collection is comprised of printed matter, ephemera, announcements, brochures, artists’ books, and editions collected by art historian and rare book dealer Barbara Moore.
 The collection includes significant materials related to the activities of artists and alternative spaces working across performance art, conceptual art, and mail art; video and multimedia; and artists’ groups from the 1960s to the early 2000s.
 The collection also includes original drawings and handmade objects, as well as media in multiple formats.
 There is also a light amount of correspondence with artists and organizations and much of the material features Moore’s handwritten notes.

 Lloyd Goodrich Artists Correspondence, 1917–1978

-Forming an illuminating portrait of Goodrich’s social world and art interests, this varied collection consists of letters, postcards, holiday cards, invitations, and exhibition notices that the former Director of the Whitney and his wife Edith exchanged with artists, collectors, museums and gallery staff, and other friends.
+Forming an illuminating portrait of Goodrich’s social world and art interests, this varied collection consists of letters, postcards, holiday cards, invitations, and exhibition notices that the former Director of the Whitney and his wife Edith exchanged with artists, collectors, museum staff, and other friends.

 Francis M. Naumann Research Collection for How, When and Why Modern Art Came to New York by Marius de Zayas, 1910–1936

-Made possible with generous support from the Leon Levy Foundation, the Whitney Artists’ Correspondence and Ephemera project will bring focus to a specific selection of extraordinary material found in the Whitney’s Library and Archival collections.
+Made possible with generous support from the Leon Levy Foundation, the Whitney Artists’ Correspondence and Ephemera project will bring focus to a specific selection of extraordinary material found in the Whitney Archives.
 These letters, notes, personalized announcements and invitations represent a view of the thoughts and conversations between Museum staff and the artists they represented.
 Access to this material will make an important contribution to the history of early-twentieth-century American art and the changing tastes of the viewing public and art market.